jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 tree_ comes with Windows_, no need to install anything.

-You are going to use the commands below for the ones I have in the chapter
+Use the commands below for the ones I have in the chapter

 * `New-Item`_ for touch_
 * ``tree /F`` for tree_